brendancopley/git-blame/README.md

 ## Usage

 ### Basic Usage
-To analyze a file and display the top 3 contributors:
+To analyze a file and display the top 3 contributors with their most recent commit dates:

 ```bash
 gb path/to/file